Entertaining Mr Sloane (film): Critical reception

 Time Out thought the original play "loses much of its savoury charm in this movie version.
 Clive Exton's script opens out the play conventionally, to little effect, and Hickox's direction shows little flair for farce in general or Orton in particular."

+Filmink called it "a brave, artistic choice for [Nat] Cohen, another of the (many) rebuttals that he made “safe” movies."

 Veteran actor Dudley Sutton originated the role of Sloane in the premiere London and New York stage productions, and was friends with Orton.
-He was sharply critical of the film version in a 2016 YouTube video interview with Dr Emma Parker of the University of Leicester (see external links) and he complained strongly about what he saw as the film's weak presentation of Sloane's character:
+He was sharply critical of the film version in a 2016 interview with Dr Emma Parker of the University of Leicester, and complained strongly about what he saw as the film's weak presentation of Sloane's character:

 "The thing about Sloane is that he's ... lumpen ... he's not a lightweight.
 When they made that atrocious film ...
 God rest 'em ... they made Sloane a lightweight, and he isn't like that.
 Sloane is kind of monosyllabic, and he's heavy, he's lumpen ... leaden ... he's a geez."

-DVD release
+Home media

 The film was released on DVD by Cinema Club on 20 June 2005.

+In May 2025, Severin Films will release a restored 2K resolution version of the film, with bonus material, on Blu-Ray DVD.